ISAs

 What are the stocks and shares ISA rules?

-• You can only open one each tax year.
+• You can open and pay in to as many as you like each tax year.

 • The maximum you can put in is £20,000 a year (your whole ISA allowance).